 Modern blockchain networks, like Pocket Network, have an alternative approach, called "Proof of Stake".
 Instead of earning a voice in the network with (meaningless) work, participants "stake" value (which is probably earned by actual work in the real world, like fiat money).
 This staked value keeps participants honest and high performant, or else stake gets slashed (or totally lost in case of fraudulent activity).

-To stake your Pocket Network validator node, you need to send at least 15,150 tokens to your node's public address.
+To stake your Pocket Network servicer node, you need to send at least 15,100 tokens to your node's public address.
 Now, technically, you can send less.
 However, your stake will incur some unavoidable small penalties as they perform.
-Over time, this may lower your initial stake below 15,000, which will cause you lose all your stake.
-Therefore, we recommend at least 15,150 POKTs for the stake.
+Over time, this may lower your initial stake below 15,000, which will cause you to lose all your stake.
+Therefore, we recommend at least 15,100 POKTs for the stake.